Linux4/lineage_OTA/docs/changes/exynos9820/exynos9820.md

+## 2022-03-25
+- Synced with LineageOS sources
+- Added SamsungDAP (Dolby Atmos in Settings)

 ## 2022-03-18
 - Synced with LineageOS sources
 - LineageOS 19.1 (this also means automatic OTA will be prohibited and you have to manually flash and reflash all 3rd party addons)